pointw-dev/envarna/src/doc-generator/src/introduction/why-envarna.md

 ---

 Still unsure?
 Try envarna in a single feature module.
 It may feel like a small shift now, but it prevents the kind of configuration debt that tends to surface later—often when it's least convenient.
+For a practical overview and examples, see [What is envarna?](/introduction/what-is).